Roger-random/ESP32Tests/README.md

 * `FreeRTOS_Play` - learning FreeRTOS APIs.
 * `MCPWM_DutyCycle` - Interactive MCPWM duty cycle explorer.
 * `webserver_play` - learning how to turn an ESP32 into a small web server.
+* `mqtt` - turns ESP32 into a small MQTT-controlled I/O device.
+Publishes raw
+values of six analog input pins to one topic, and turns digital output pins on/off based on a subscribed topic.
+Then goes into deep sleep and wake up to do it again later.
+Has problems with holding output pins through waking up.